 Sometimes, your teenager may be nice to one parent and not to the other.
 Then, you experience the gnawing pain of jealousy.
 The favored parent may even take advantage of this preferred relationship, which slips you deeper into the dark hole of isolation, bitterness and worthlessness.
 “What happened to the united front we are supposed to have in front of our children?” you ask.
 You may disagree with your spouse about “how to deal with this teenager!”
 Spousal disagreements lead to frequent heated arguments.
 Your loving home changes into a pit of hate and anger.
 You are stressed out at work and stressed out at home.
 Life becomes unbearable.
 You may seek refuge in a divorce which, however, brings on its own demands and challenges.

 You feel like a failure.
 The more you try, the more you lose control.
 You often stay frustrated and easily get into a rage.
-You may lash out at your colleagues or customers at work, snap at your spouse, get into road rages, etc. You also have to work hard to fulfill your teenager’s financial needs.
+Unconciously, you may lash out at your colleagues or customers at work, snap at your spouse, get into road rages, etc. You also have to work hard to fulfill your teenager’s financial needs.
 Often, you have to work long hours and don’t have much social time with your teenager except on weekends, but then on weekends, your teenager has his own plans and you’re not included.
 Sometimes, you feel like nothing more than a “financial support system,” which makes you bitter inside.

 The ever increasing load of parents’ stress often starts to affect your health.
 You may start to suffer from insomnia, anxiety, forgetfulness, stress eating, weight gain, high blood pressure, diabetes and heart attacks.
 Your physician may put you on a sleeping pill, blood pressure medicines, diabetes medicines, heart medicines and anti-anxiety as well as anti-depression medicines.
-Your rising medicine costs, escalating health insurance premiums and unrelenting doctors’ bills further add to your stress.
+In addition, rising medicine costs, escalating health insurance premiums and unrelenting doctors’ bills further add to your parnets’ stress.
 Now you constantly worry about your health in addition to worrying about your family’s future.
 In summary, you are in a big mess and don’t have a clue how to be free of it………………………………………………………………..